javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 A `Proxy` object wraps another object and intercepts operations, like reading/writing properties and others, optionally handling them on its own, or transparently allowing the object to handle them.

 Proxies are used in many libraries and some browser frameworks.
-We'll see many practical applications in this chapter.
+We'll see many practical applications in this article.

 The syntax: